 2.3 Measurement of sperm motility

 A Neubaurer-type haemacytometer (GrayMed, Victoria, Australia) was used to test the motility of fish sperm prior to egg fertilization.
 A micropipette was used to transfer 1 μL of fish semen, diluted with 200 μL of 0.9% NaCl solution, into the hemocytometer counting chamber under a microscope [9].
 For three minutes, sperm motility was manually measured in a tiny counting chamber.
 Because estimating sperm motility is a subjective process [10], sperm were only considered motile if they moved forward steadily and forcefully [11].
-The formula used is as follows:
+The formula used wass as follows:

 Motility (%) = number of motile sperm in 3 minutes / initial sperm count x 100%.